-The projected net additional dwellings are based upon the future building rates of large sites of 12 dwellings or more and trend analysis of small sites of 11 dwellings or less.
+The projected net additional dwellings are based upon the future building rates of large sites of 10 dwellings or more and trend analysis of small sites of 9 dwellings or less.
 The large sites include sites with planning permission, sites without planning permission, urban capacity sites and windfall sites.
-The periods 2011 - 2016 and 2016 - 2021 include the phasing of the 'greenfield' allocation as contained within the Chelmsford Borough Core Strategy and Development Control Policies DPD.
-This allocation is currently set at 4,000 dwellings and is split with 800 dwellings at land north-west of Chelmsford and 3,200 dwellings at land north-east of Chelmsford.
-These figures are based on the assumption that the construction industry is capable of delivering the 'greenfield' element of the dwelling completions during the relevant period.
+The period from 2012/13 includes the phasing of the 'greenfield' allocations as contained within the Chelmsford Borough Core Strategy and Development Control Policies DPD.
+This allocation is currently set at a minimum of 4,000 dwellings and is split with 800 dwellings at land north-west of Chelmsford and 3,200 dwellings at land north-east of Chelmsford.